Minimum Wage Ordinance and Regulations

 Q9: Does the MWO apply to employees that usually receive tips or gratuities, such as wait staff, as part of their compensation (tipped employees)?

 A9: Yes, the Ordinance applies to tipped employees.
-Under Illinois law, starting January 1, 2021, the minimum wage for tipped employees is $6.60.
-Another increase will occur on January 1, 2022 to $7.20.
+Under Illinois law, starting January 1, 2022, the minimum wage for tipped employees is $7.20.

 Q10: Does the Ordinance apply to independent contractors?